Skills in Detail

 These rules apply whenever you would cast a spell that's not already a key part of your repertoire, like a Technique, representing the challenging art of spontaneous casting.

-Whatever kind of spell you cast, you choose beforehand how much of your Magic dicepool to use; this includes dice you receive from your Skill, your relevant Specialisations and Boosts to your Magic skill.
+Whatever kind of spell you cast, you choose beforehand how much of your Magic dicepool and Spirit dicepool to "unlock"; this includes dice you receive from your Skill and your relevant Specialisations.

-No matter the circumstances, you always pay at least as much FP as one die would cost.
+- No matter the circumstances, you always pay at least as much FP as one d6 or point of Spirit would cost.

-Keep in mind though that no matter what, Magic spells can't be used to gain or bestow FP or SP (Exceptional Results aside).
+Keep in mind that no matter what, Magic spells can't be used to gain or bestow FP or SP (besides the SP you'd generate from an Exceptional Results.

 Magic can be used to emulate other skills, such as Athletics, Notice or Bully, by making a Magic check instead – completely replacing the check you'd make with your Magic pool.

-They can pay 6 FP to use their two Magic dice; as they're assisting themselves, they add half of that onto their main Guard dicepool, for +1d6 and a total of 2d6.
+They can pay 6 FP to use their two Magic dice, unlocking 4/5 Spirit; as they're assisting themselves, they add half of that onto their main Guard dicepool, for +1d6 and a total of 2d6.

-The dice come up 1 and 2; since they can use both their Heart and their Spirit, this is enough to boost both dice to 4's for a Good result.
+The dice come up 1 and 2; since they can use 2 Heart and 4/5 Spirit, this is enough to boost the dice to a 4 and a 5 for a Good result!

 Magic can be used to temporarily enchant targets with Personal Traits, such as Fly, Invisibility or Mimicry.

-Make a Magic check and choose a Personal Trait; if you succeed, the target receives the chosen Trait, lasting for 1 turn for each Magic die you used.
+Make a Magic check and choose a Personal Trait; if you succeed, the target receives the chosen Trait, lasting a number of turns equal to your Magic dicepool or Spirit statpool (whichever's higher).

 Numerical values of the Trait (e.g. Resist, Contact damage, Status Level) are all set to 1, even if they would normally be higher.